winterwindwang/winterwindwang.github.io/_posts/book/2021-10-25-english-notion.md

 87. on the spot   立刻，当场；在危险中；处于负责地位
 88. **a plausible explanation is that**
 89. **Although feature squeezing generalizes to other domains, here we focus on image classification**.
 Because it is the domain where adversarial examples have been most extensively studied.
-90. Their method requires a large set of both adversarial and legitimate inputs and is not capable of detecting individual adversarial examples, making it not useful in practice.
+90. Their method requires a large set of both adversarial and legitimate inputs and is not capable of detecting individual adversarial examples, making it not useful **in practice**.实际上，事实上；在实践中
 91. It is computationally expensive and can only detect adversarial examples lying far from the manifolds of the legitimate population.
 92. Given unlimited perturbation bounds, **one could always force a model to misclassify an example into any class**, but often by producing images that are unrecognizable or obviously suspicious to humans.
 93. There has been **substantial** work demonstrating that